Dynamic Resource Allocation with Karma: An Experimental Study: Detailed Results

-Table~\ref{tab:mann-whitney-first-seconf-half} reports the MWW test results when comparing the efficiency gains of the first versus the second halves of the experiments, per treatment.
+Table~\ref{tab:wilcoxon-first-second-half} reports two-sided Wilcoxon signed rank test results when comparing the individual-level efficiency gains in the first versus the second half of the experiment, per treatment.
+Individual-level rather than group-level gains are used in this test in order to increase the statistical power of the test.
 With the exception of the high stake-binary treatment, no statistically significant differences are observed.
+This is also the case if dropout observations are excluded, as reported in Table~\ref{tab:wilcoxon-first-second-half-no-dropouts}.

-Table~\ref{tab:mann-whitney-inter-treatment} reports the MWW test results when comparing the efficiency gains of each treatment pair as well as between combined treatments.
-With the exception of low stake-binary versus high stake-binary (and consequently combined low stake versus high stake), no statistically significant differences are observed.
+Tables~\ref{tab:mann-whitney-inter-treatment-groups}--\ref{tab:mann-whitney-inter-treatment-individuals-no-dropouts} report one-sided \gls{MWW} test results when comparing the efficiency gains of each treatment pair as well as between combined treatments, respectively for the level of groups (Table~\ref{tab:mann-whitney-inter-treatment-groups}), individuals (Table~\ref{tab:mann-whitney-inter-treatment-individuals}), and individuals excluding dropouts (Table~\ref{tab:mann-whitney-inter-treatment-individuals-no-dropouts}).
+The group-level tests fail to detect statistically significant differences between treatments, except in favor for combined high stake over low stake, cf. Table~\ref{tab:mann-whitney-inter-treatment-groups}.
+The individual-level tests additionally show significantly higher gains in high stake-binary over low-stake binary, cf. Table~\ref{tab:mann-whitney-inter-treatment-individuals}.
+Excluding dropouts reinforces these results and additionally shows significantly higher gains in high stake-binary over low stake-full range, cf. Table~\ref{tab:mann-whitney-inter-treatment-individuals}.

-Figure~\ref{fig:efficiency-gains-w-equilibrium} compares the median efficiency gains realized in our online MTurk experiments with a) the gains that would have been achieved if the participants followed the Nash equilibrium (as determined by running 1000 simulations), and b) for the low stake-full range treatment, the gains achieved by `expert' subjects, those are, students of an applied game theory class\footnote{The median efficiency gain of Expert is higher than Nash due to a large number of inactive participants (9/28).
-Inactive participants were added due to a technical issue in forming an experimental group that required setting the size of the group greater than the number of students.}.
-This suggests that stronger benefits can be achieved with more training and commitment.